JamesTrick/blog/content/posts/balancing-research-and-sales-spend.md

 As we're looking not comparing against industries, and for simplicity we can use Total Assets as a proxy for the size of a company.

 ![](/v1582683168/blog/test_ee3eta.png)

-To answer to thisthere a stage in a company’s life where one is more important than the other?